 In this post I outline the key facts about geoengineering.
-The arguments for and against this approach to the environmental emergencies will be discussed next time.
+The arguments for and against this approach to the GHG-based emergencies will be discussed next time.

 My primary sources of information were the Royal Society’s Geoengineering the Climate (UK, 2009) and two reports by the National Academy of Sciences – Climate Intervention: Reflecting Sunlight to Cool the Earth and Climate Intervention: Carbon Dioxide Removal and Reliable Sequestration (both US, 2015).
 Also useful were Jeff Goodell’s introductory How to Cool the Planet (2010) and David Keith’s perceptive book, A Case for Climate Engineering (2013).